-Sunflowers are beautiful and vibrant flowers, but they are also edible.
-They can be eaten raw or cooked, and the seeds inside them can be roasted and eaten as well.
+Sunflowers are a great source of vitamin E. They can be eaten raw or cooked, and the seeds inside them can be roasted and eaten as well.
 If you have a sunflower growing in your backyard, you might be wondering when it’s ready to harvest.
-Here’s what you need to know.
+You can even freeze them to preserve them for longer periods of time.
+They also add beauty to your flower beds.
+Harvesting sunflowers is easy but needs patience and timing.
+Seeds harvested before the right time will have a high percentage of seed coats but little meat.
+If you harvest them too late, the seeds will be too dry for roasting.

 When Are Sunflower Seeds Ready To Harvest?